 We make every effort to be available to assist students during our regular office hours.
 In the event that the office is closed and immediate assistance is needed, please contact the Office of Public Safety at +1 (607) 778-5083.
 In an emergency, please call 911 (9-911 from a campus phone).
 If the medical provider is not on campus or the office is closed, there are several walk-in clinics in the vicinity of SUNY Broome.
 View more information on nearby walk-in clinics.

 The UHS Virtual Walk-In is a convenient alternative to an in-office visit for patients who are in overall good health, without any complicating factors, but who are experiencing a variety of common, minor conditions.
 All you need is a camera-enabled computer, tablet or smart phone and you can connect face-to-face with a medical provider to discuss minor conditions or medical issues from the comfort of your home.
 Visit the UHS Virtual Walk-In page for more information!

 Qualified & Professional Staff

 A Physician Assistant is on staff to assist with your healthcare needs and concerns.
-Students are seen on a walk-in basis – please see our weekly hours listed above.
+Students are seen by appointment after a pre-screening process – please see our weekly hours listed above.
 Please contact us at +1 (607) 778-5181 or by email at firstname.lastname@example.org to speak with a Student Health Services representative.